-Compliance with GDPR and with the Data Protection Acts
+4. Compliance with GDPR and with the Data Protection Acts

 The Council has designated a Data Protection Officer in accordance with requirements of the GDPR.
-Contact details are provided on the right hand side of this page.
+Contact details are provided at the end of this document.
 The Data Protection Officer's role is: